 "The idea is that all living things like sugar and microorganisms are no different," explains O'Bryan.
 "In reality, only iron can make a lawn greener.
 A lawn needs the right amount of iron or it will turn yellow."

-Warn your clients that dumping sugar on their lawn can actually lead to fungal growth.
+Warn your clients that dumping sugar on their lawns can actually lead to fungal growth.

 Dumping beer on the lawn kills fungus